President of Latvia: History and development

-On 14 November 1922, the first convocation of the Saeima elected Čakste as president of the Republic of Latvia, who gave the solemn oath of the president of Latvia on 18 November 1922. Čakste was re-elected as president of Latvia by the second convocation of the Saeima on 6 November 1925, and he gave the oath on 8 November 1925.
-After Čakste died on 14 March 1927, the second convocation of the Saeima elected Gustavs Zemgals as president of Latvia on 8 April 1927, who gave the oath of the president of Latvia on the same day.
-The third convocation of the Saeima elected Alberts Kviesis as president of the Republic of Latvia on 9 April 1930, who gave the solemn oath on 11 April 1930.
-Kviesis was re-elected as president of Latvia by the fourth convocation of the Saeima on 4 April 1933, and he gave his oath on 11 April 1933.
+On 14 November 1922, the 1st convocation of the Saeima elected Čakste as president of the Republic of Latvia, delivering his oath of office during Independence Day on 18 November. Čakste was re-elected as president by the 2nd Saeima on 6 November 1925, with him repeating his oath on November 8.

+After Čakste died on 14 March 1927, the 2nd Saeima elected Gustavs Zemgals as president on 8 April 1927, delivering the oath of office the same day.
+Zemgals refused to run for a second term, and the 3rd Saeima elected Alberts Kviesis as president on 9 April 1930, who was sworn in on April 11.
+Kviesis was re-elected as president of Latvia by the 4th Saeima on 4 April 1933, and repeated his oath on April 11.